 These two figures serve to check whether the assumption of the normally distributed residuals is fulfilled.
 If there are major deviations from the dotted lines (horizontal on the left and 1:1 line on the right), the assumption of a linear regression should be discarded, and alternative methods to find a model should be used.

-With this first linear regression analysis, a functional relationship was established, and its significance confirmed.
+With this first linear regression analysis, a functional relationship has been established, and its significance confirmed.
 One can therefore calculate estimates for the values of the dependent variables for other values of the independent variable.
 For example, to estimate the height of a person whose weight is 80 kg, one could calculate this by substituting the value in the regression equation.

 > plot(weight,height)